 Step 2 – Can then a debt counsellor terminate or withdraw the debt review process?

-There is however varied ways in which a consumer can be withdrawn from debt review which will be set out below;
+There are however varied ways in which a consumer can be withdrawn from debt review which will be set out below;

-Consumers can only withdraw or terminate the debt review process prior to declaration of over indebtedness as per section 86(7) of the Act and issuance of Form 17.2 subject to payment of debt counselling fees as per NCR Debt Counselling Fee Guidelines
+- Consumers can only withdraw or terminate the debt review process prior to the declaration of over-indebtedness as per section 86(7) of the Act and issuance of Form 17.2 subject to payment of debt counselling fees as per NCR Debt Counselling Fee Guidelines.

 If you choose to make direct payments to your creditors you need to note the following;

-Proof of payments must be sent to your debt counsellor on a monthly basis for record keeping and to enable provision of after care service as a consumer cannot be under debt review without a debt counsellor.
+- Proof of payments must be sent to your debt counsellor on a monthly basis for record-keeping and to enable the provision of aftercare service as a consumer cannot be under debt review without a debt counsellor.

-For a debt counsellor to issue a clearance certificate, all after care fees must be up to date.
-Where the debt counsellor has suspended provision of service, a consumer must provide proof of settlement letters from credit providers for a debt counsellor to issue a clearance certificate.
+- For a debt counsellor to issue a clearance certificate, all aftercare fees must be up to date.
+Where the debt counsellor has suspended the provision of service, a consumer must provide proof of settlement letters from credit providers for a debt counsellor to issue a clearance certificate.

 Once you have applied for debt review and you stick to the new rearranged payment and the debt review flag get finally removed from your credit profile, you’ll be eligible to take out credit.
 HOWEVER, we highly recommended that you work with your debt counsellor first, to establish a sustainable budget before you take on any debt.